joel-heath/AdventOfCode2024/README.md

 My primary goal in previous years has been to write one-liners, and having done that for some time I now realise with my suite of custom extension methods, anything can be turned into one line.

-So my goal this year is to write short, clean, and efficient code, with pure LINQ methods.
+So my goal this year is to write short, clean, and efficient code, with pure LINQ queries.
 This means sometimes having some lines for variable initialisations, then a one-liner, and other times means I will create two solutions: one that is (hopefully) fast and readable, the other being a one-liner for the challenge.

 ### Legend
 🟣 The quintessential one-liner.
-Each LINQ method is pure and there's no use of my goofy custom extension methods. \
+Each LINQ query is pure and there's no use of my goofy custom extension methods. \
 🔵 A one-liner that uses my weird Extension Methods and is probably pretty unreadable, hopefully comes with a normal solution as well. \
 🟢 A couple variable initialisations, perhaps a function, and a one-liner return. \
 🟡 Short, succinct code. \